Brinda353/100-Days-of-DSA/README.md

 ## ✔Day 10 :

-#### 1. Learnt some basic searching algorithms.
+#### 1. Learnt some basic searching algorithms😊.

-#### 2. Still continued with some basic questionson of arrays and tried to switch to the medium level questions on leetcode.
+#### 2. Still continued with some basic questionson of arrays and tried to switch to the medium level questions on leetcode😎.